ericPantarotto/react_completeGuide/_notes/notes.md

 ### More Redux Basics

 *Redux* indeed isn't a library restricted to React, you can use Redux in *any JavaScript project*.

+### Preparing new Project

+`npm i react react-redux`

+This is a package which makes connecting react applications to Redux stores and reducers ends on very simple.
 <!---
 [comment]: it works with text, you can rename it how you want